razawi/angular-flashCards-client/README.md

 The [API Server](https://github.com/razawi/flash-cards-server) Is a more mature project.

 Be sure to get a general idea by looking at the [full project doc](https://github.com/razawi/betterFlashCards)

-## TODO
-* map API calls URL's for server adjustments
-* UI pop ups for login and sign up
-* fix load directive or get new one
-* should the link also be a button? make logic for It

-* button logic with params - Inside widget CTRL
-* Think about editing
-    * ng-form validating forms and subforms before saving

-* should all but cards have a description?

-* on server side: require('faker') for fake users